Who runs this can anyone get involved?

 How do you sustain yourselves?

 We rely on independent donations (this means no grants, sponsors or conglomerates getting involved and restricting, controlling or interfering with what we do and how we operate).
 This is harder to get funds (so do support us :-p ) but means we can maintain control of how we offer support based entirely on what survivors tell us they need.
 This is imperative to be able to stand up for what we believe in and be able to run something in a completely different way.
-We are not payed and work in free time when we have capacity, energy, drive and desire to.
-Having both experienced burnout from unhealthy working patterns in the past it is important that we have developed this more human way of working that suits us (there may be a cake or coffee along the way).
+We are not payed and work in free time when we have capacity, energy, joy and desire to.
+Having both experienced burnout from unhealthy working patterns in the past it is important that we have developed this more organic way of working that suits our needs.

 Do we use the fund ourselves?